Skip to content

 >>> splitter.plots().show()

-• While grid search looks at every possible combination of hyperparameters, random search only selects and tests a random combination of hyperparameters.
-This is especially useful when the number of parameter combinations is huge.
-Also, random search has shown to find equal or better values than grid search within fewer function evaluations.
-The indicator factory, parameterized decorator, and any method that does broadcasting now supports random search out of the box.
+• While grid search tests every possible combination of hyperparameters, random search selects and tests random combinations of hyperparameters.
+This is especially useful when there is a huge number of parameter combinations.
+Random search has also been shown to find equal or better values than grid search with fewer function evaluations.
+The indicator factory, parameterized decorator, and any method that performs broadcasting now support random search out of the box.

 Test a random subset of SL, TSL, and TP combinations